-The CU Upward Bound (CUUB) Program is unique in that we serve students from twelve target high schools located on/near six of the American Indian reservation communities that we have partnered with over the 30 years of our program's existence.
+The CU Upward Bound (CUUB) Program is unique in that we serve students from 12 target high schools located on/near six of the American Indian reservation communities that we have partnered with since our program started in 1981.
 As a result of the distance between the CUUB program and the students it serves, CUUB has developed innovative methods for delivering its academic and support services remotely.

 For instance, all CUUB students have access to high quality learning modules through CUUB's partnership with OnTrack to Postsecondary Education.
 These modules are designed to help students from grades 9-12 navigate high school and set themselves up for college success.
 CUUB participants are also provided with numerous support services, including text message reminders for important deadlines and opportunities, college admissions mentorship for rising seniors, and more.

-We understand that for many of our students, meeting with a teacher or counselor on a regular basis is a new experience, which can make this particular requirement of the CUUB program difficult or uncomfortable.
-But CUUB knows that students who meet with someone like a high school counselor regularly are much more likely to find postsecondary success.
-Nothing can replace one-on-one interaction and counseling as far as college prep goes, and the CUUB Site Coordinators are able to provide that service to our students year round.
+We understand that, for many of our students, meeting with a teacher or counselor on a regular basis is a new experience, which can make this particular CUUB program requirement difficult or uncomfortable.
+But CUUB knows that students who meet with a high school counselor regularly are much more likely to find postsecondary success.
+One-on-one interaction and counseling are very important parts of preparing for collegec, and the CUUB site coordinators are able to provide that service to our students year round.

 Summer Academic Institute

-The CUUB Summer Academic Institute lasts six weeks each summer, running from early June to late July each year.
+The CUUB Summer Academic Institute lasts six weeks each summer, running from early June to late July.

-No--all costs of participating in the summer program (including room and board, tickets and transportation for all CUUB recreational activities, and access to the CU Boulder Rec Center) are fully covered by the CUUB Program.
+- No. All costs for the summer program are fully covered by the CUUB program.
+This includes room and board, tickets and transportation for all CUUB recreational activities, and access to the CU Boulder Rec Center.

-The only cost that CUUB participants and family members need to concern themselves with is the cost of travel to and from Boulder.
-Still, some CUUB partner schools provide transportation for their students, and the CUUB Program may be able to subsidize travel costs in certain cases (contact the CUUB Directors for details).
+- CUUB participants and family members are responsible for the cost of travel to and from Boulder.
+However, some CUUB partner schools provide transportation for their students, and the CUUB Program may be able to subsidize travel costs in certain cases.
+Contact the CUUB Directors for details.

-Furthermore, students receive a weekly stipend of $20 throughout their time in the summer program. $120 across the six weeks of the program will assist students with miscelaneous expenses like laundry, off-campus dining, souvenirs, etc.
+- Students receive a weekly stipend of $20 during the six-week summer program.
+The $120 will assist students with miscellaneous expenses like laundry, off-campus dining, souvenirs, etc.

-The CUUB summer program is filled to the brim with academic and recreational activities, and it is designed to give students their first experience of what it's like to live like a college student.
-CUUB students live in a dorm room on campus, eat in the campus dining hall, and although they are supervised carefully throughout the entire program, they experience a great deal of independence and personal accountability.
-Students are enrolled in rigorous classes from Monday through Friday each week, and attend study hall every Sunday through Thursday evening.
-On weekends, we all celebrate our hard work through recreational activities and culturally empowering events.
+The CUUB summer program is filled with academic and recreational activities, and it is designed to give students their first experience of what it's like to live like a college student.
+CUUB students live in a dorm room on campus, eat in the campus dining hall, and although they are supervised carefully throughout the entire program, they experience independence and personal accountability.
+Students are enrolled in rigorous classes from Monday through Friday each week, and attend study hall Sunday through Thursday evenings.
+On weekends, we celebrate our hard work through recreational activities and culturally empowering events.